kristianhe/Heis/README.md

 # Heis
-Repository for the elevator project for group 43
+Repository for group 43 to work on the elevator project.